Donate

 March 19, 1895 – July 3, 1981

-Sister Anna Eleanor Flaherty, IHM, (formerly Sister Mary Oswalda) of the Sisters, Servants of the Immaculate Heart of Mary, died Friday, July 3, 1981 at the Marian Convent, in Scranton, Pennsylvania, after an extended illness.
+Sister Anna Eleanor Flaherty, IHM, (formerly Sister Mary Oswalda) of the Sisters, Servants of the Immaculate Heart of Mary, died Friday, July 3, 1981 at the Marian Convent, in Scranton, PA.

-She was born March 19, 1895 in Kingston, Pennsylvania, and was the daughter of the late John J. and Mary Agnes McCann Flaherty.
-Before entering the community, Anna Eleanor received her registered nurse certification.
+Born on March 19, 1895 in Kingston, PA, she was the daughter of the late John J. and Mary Ann McCann Flaherty.
 She entered the IHM Congregation on May 24, 1921, received the religious habit on August 2, 1921, and made profession of her vows on August 15, 1923.

 In the early years of her religious life, Sister Anna Eleanor taught primary and intermediate grades at St. Basil School in Dushore, PA, and St. Mary of the Mount in Pittsburgh, PA.